gpiantoni/gridgen/docs/tutorial.md

 There are two methods available (see below).
 The fitting procedure will correlate the ECoG values with those computed with a combination of morphology and functional maps.
 You can specify the direction of the correlation:
-  - `"morphology_weight": "positive"` means that the higher the morphology values, the **higher** the ECoG values are expected to be (because the vertices are closer to the electrode),
+  - `"morphology_weight": 1` means that the higher the morphology values, the **higher** the ECoG values are expected to be (because the vertices are closer to the electrode),
-  - `"functional_weight": "negative"` means that the higher the functional values, the **lower** the ECoG values are expected to be (because the blood vessels suppress the ecog activity).
+  - `"functional_weight": -1` means that the higher the functional values, the **lower** the ECoG values are expected to be (because the blood vessels suppress the ecog activity).
+Morphology and functional values are normalized between 0 and 1 beforehand.

 The fitting procedure will run for a while.
 Here we specify a very sparse range value (the step value is 5) for quicker computation.